 What are student exchange programs?

-Who can participate in the programs?
+Who can join the programs?

-When is the registration fee paid?
+When is the registration fee due?

 Is the program fee worth it?